-- Students must complete all requirements to pass this course.

-- Reading affirmation (10%): Students will indicate how much of the reading they have completed.

-- Critical reflection and response (20%): Students will write 1,000 words (roughly two pages) of critical reflection on one idea or concept of their choice from EITHER Macaskill's, Living in Union with Christ OR Barclay's, Paul and the Power of Grace.
-This reflection can be positive, negative, or mixed.
+- Students must complete all requirements to pass this course. - Reading affirmation (10%): Students will indicate how much of the reading they have completed. - Critical reflection and response (20%): Students will write 1,000 words (roughly two pages) of critical reflection on one idea or concept of their choice from EITHER Macaskill's, Living in Union with Christ OR Barclay's, Paul and the Power of Grace OR Hays's, Echoes of Scripture.
+This reflection can be positive, negative, or mixed, but must engage critically with the book.
 Students must then ALSO write an additional 500 words responding to another student's reflection.
 In the response of 500 words, the student must engage charitably with the reflection and offer a thoughtful response to it.

-- Exam (35%): Students will complete a final exam lasting two hours.
-The exam will cover the lecture material (not the readings).

-- Thematic research paper (35%): Students will write a 3,000-word paper (+ or 10%) on the contribution of one epistle (1 Cor-Philm) to one key topic in Pauline theology.
+Use of additional sources is not required.
+Grading criteria: - O Style: the student adheres to the word count and writes in clear and correct English prose. - O Accuracy: the student gives evidence of having read and understood the reading. - Reflection: the student provides critical, thoughtful, and in-depth personal reflection on the material. - O Charity: the student writes the reflection and response with Christian charity. - Exam (35%): Students will complete a final exam lasting two hours.
+The exam will cover the lecture and biblical material (not textbook readings). - Thematic research paper (35%): Students will write a 3,000-word paper (+ or 10%) on the contribution of one epistle (1 Cor-Philm) to one key topic in Pauline theology.
 Students must engage with scholarly resources including commentaries, monographs, and journal articles.
 See grading criteria below.
-Some possible options (though you should consult with the instructor):

-- i.
-Old Testament typology in 1 Corinthians

-- ii.
-The New Covenant in 2 Corinthians

-- iii.
-Redemptive history in Galatians

-- iv.
-Christian unity Ephesians

-- v.
-Theology proper in Philippians

-- vi.
-Eschatology of Colossians

-- vii.
-Sanctification in 1 Thessalonians

-- viii.
-Suffering in 2 Thessalonians

-- ix.
-Eldership in 1 Timothy

-- x.
-Shame in 2 Timothy

-- xi.
-Good works in Titus

-- xii.
-Reconciliation in Philemon
+Grading criteria: - Style: the student adheres to the word count, writes in clear and correct English prose, and uses proper citation style. - Awareness: the student identifies a relevant theological topic and demonstrates an awareness of why it matters. - Argument: the student argues a clearly stated thesis with supporting evidence. - O Synthesis: the student synthesizes relevant information about their topic from their chosen epistle. - Research: the student demonstrates an awareness of scholarly contributions to the topic and represents them fairly and accurately. - Charity: the student writes with academic honesty, intellectual rigor, and Christian charity.